aivener/listuva/project6/project6.md

 ##Unit Testing

 I tested the experience layer.
 My first objective was to get as much code coverage as possible.
 I got it up to 98% with 99% of the views.py being covered.
+In order to properly run the tests, you must load the data in every time because we currenlty don't have a way to delete things from the exp layer.

 in order to run the tests
+* First be in models_layer container
-* load the test.json fixture into teh database
+* load the testing.json fixture into the database
+    * python manage.py loaddata fixtures/testing.json
-* be inside the exp_layer container
+* Then be inside the exp_layer container
 * pip install coverage
 * coverage run --source='.' manage.py test
 * To see coverage percentage